Node Deployment in Heterogeneous Rayleigh Fading Sensor Networks: System Model and Problem Formulation

-where $\lambda \geq 0$ is the Lagrangian multiplier.
-Our secondary goal is to minimize the objective function in Eq. (\ref{secondary_objective_function}) over node deployments $\mathbf{P}$, $\mathbf{Q}$, cell partitioning $\mathbf{W}$, and normalized flow matrix $\mathbf{R}$.
-In the next section, we focus on our primary objective function and study the optimal node deployment under outage probability constraint on wireless links.
-In Section \ref{Optimal_Deployment_under_Ergodic_Capacity_Assumption}, we consider our secondary objective function and study the optimal node deployment that minimizes the average network transmission power consumption under ergodic capacity assumption.
+where $\lambda \geq 0$ is the Lagrangian multiplier that provides a trade-off between sensors' and APs' transmission power consumption.
+Our goal in this paper is to minimize the objective function in Eq. (\ref{secondary_objective_function}) over node deployments $\mathbf{P}$, $\mathbf{Q}$, cell partitioning $\mathbf{W}$, and normalized flow matrix $\mathbf{R}$.